andres-zartab/seed_rest_api/README.md

-INDICA BACKEND
+#REST API for SeedSwapp application

-This is seedSwapp's backend implemented in django.
+SeedSwapp is an app for exchanging seeds to promote urban gardening.

-RESTFUL API implemented using django rest framework.
+Written in Python using the Django Rest Framework.